What goes in to making a successful homepage for your website?

-A generally rule of thumb- don't be stingy with white space!
+A general rule of thumb- don't be stingy with white space!

-A generally rule of thumb- don't be stingy with white space!
+A general rule of thumb- don't be stingy with white space!
 Instead of five pictures, pick one or two high quality images that perfectly capture your company's image.

 Consider using two columns of text instead of one in order to break the page up, and make sure that font colours don't clash with your background (purple text on an orange background is very rarely a good thing!).